venukakani/ABAP/README.md

 - Program Overview:
 -The ABAP program ABAP_Prog2 allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division) based on user input through a selection screen.

-Selection Screen Blocks:
+- Selection Screen Blocks:

-The program has two selection screen blocks (BKL1 and BKL) to organize input parameters and radio buttons for arithmetic operations.
+-The program has two selection screen blocks (BKL1 and BKL) to organize input parameters and radio buttons for arithmetic operations.
-Input Parameters:
+- Input Parameters:

-Two parameters, p_x and p_y, are declared for entering numeric values.
+-Two parameters, p_x and p_y, are declared for entering numeric values.
-A radio button group (Grp1) allows the user to select the arithmetic operation.
+-A radio button group (Grp1) allows the user to select the arithmetic operation.
-Arithmetic Operations:
+- Arithmetic Operations:

-Depending on the selected radio button, the program performs addition, subtraction, multiplication, or division on the input values (p_x and p_y).
+-Depending on the selected radio button, the program performs addition, subtraction, multiplication, or division on the input values (p_x and p_y).
 The result is stored in the variable V_Z.
-Output Display:
+- Output Display:
 The program uses the WRITE statement to display the result of the selected arithmetic operation.
-Error Handling:
+- Error Handling:

-If none of the radio buttons is selected, an error message is displayed using the MESSAGE statement.
+-If none of the radio buttons is selected, an error message is displayed using the MESSAGE statement.
-Initialization:
+- Initialization:

-The INITIALIZATION event sets labels for input parameters and block titles.
+-The INITIALIZATION event sets labels for input parameters and block titles.
-Start-of-Selection Event:
+- Start-of-Selection Event:

-The START-OF-SELECTION event processes the user's arithmetic operation selection and performs the corresponding calculation.
+-The START-OF-SELECTION event processes the user's arithmetic operation selection and performs the corresponding calculation.
-The program provides a simple user interface for performing arithmetic operations and handles user input using the selection screen.
+-The program provides a simple user interface for performing arithmetic operations and handles user input using the selection screen.